 - Teachers report particular benefits of outdoor science education for English Language Learners and students with disabilities, including vocabulary development.

-The 35 Outdoor Classrooms and 90 Schoolyards built over 20 years provide urban schools with varied natural eco-system features, weather stations, vegetable and herb beds, and safe play spaces.
-The Schoolyards promote physical activity for our students and the Outdoor Classrooms provide outdoor learning spaces that nurture an awareness and stewardship for the natural environment.
+The 35 Outdoor Classrooms built and 88 Schoolyards revitalized over almost 20 years provide urban schools with varied natural eco-system features, weather stations, vegetable and herb beds, and safe play spaces.
+The Schoolyards promote physical activity for students and the Outdoor Classrooms provide outdoor learning spaces that nurture an awareness and stewardship for the natural environment.
 BSI also developed outdoor lessons and professional development for teachers.

 BSI accomplished their work through a public-private partnership between the City of Boston, Boston Public Schools, and the Boston Schoolyard Funders Collaborative.